brightspot/react-examples/graphql-schema-versioning/README.md

 error Detected 1 breaking change
 ```

-> **_Note_** the following step is only necessary to run the front-end application with no issues based on the latest schema changes.
+As shown, before running the front-end application we know that in its current state, it will not run.

 ### Step 5: Update the front-end application

-Based on the changes made, update the query in the front-end application to allow Codegen to get the correct fields and types.
+> **_Note_** the following step is only necessary to run the front-end application with no issues based on the latest schema changes.

-Update the `Movie.tsx` component to display the new fields and change 'description' to 'plot':
+Based on the changes made, in order for Codegen to run, update the query in the front-end application to return the latest fields and types:

 `graphql-schema-versioning/app/src/components/MoviesQuery.graphql`: